OctoPrint/venv-tool/README.md

 If migrating to a newer Python version, make sure you already have that installed in your system.
 Be aware that the tool will only support Python versions >= 3.7.

+Then run

-Then run `octoprint-venv-tool recreate-venv /path/to/your/venv --python /path/to/python`, substituting `/path/to/your/venv` with the path to your OctoPrint venv and `/path/to/python` with the path to your python *executable*, e.g. `/usr/bin/python3.12`.
+    octoprint-venv-tool recreate-venv /path/to/your/venv --python /path/to/python

+substituting `/path/to/your/venv` with the path to your OctoPrint venv and `/path/to/python` with the path to your python *executable*, e.g. `/usr/bin/python3.12`.

 ### Recreating a corrupted venv